-Montgomery County Family Law Attorneys
+Montgomery County Family Lawyers

-Family Lawyers Helping Families Overcome Legal Issues
+Family Lawyers in Montgomery County, PA Helping Families Overcome Legal Issues

 Issues related to family law can affect nearly every aspect of your life, from your finances and living situation to your most precious personal relationships.
 Fortunately, help is just one call away.
-If you’re involved in a divorce, child custody dispute, or any other family law problem, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. are here for you.
+If you’re involved in a divorce, child custody dispute, or any other family law problem, the family attorneys at Rubin, Glickman, Steinberg & Gifford P.C. are here for you.
 We understand that this can be a frustrating process and that you only want the best for your family.
 We do too, and we will work hard to make that happen.

 Working through family issues can be challenging and confusing, which is why we’re determined to offer honest and compassionate legal advice to better serve your situation.
 The attorneys at Rubin, Glickman, Steinberg & Gifford have built a solid reputation for helping families in Pennsylvania navigate complex and emotional issues.
 Whether you’re facing a lengthy and complicated family law issue or you need help resolving something a bit simpler, having an understanding and stabilizing presence at your side can be extremely beneficial.